core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Key Derivation of Pairwise Keys ## {#key-derivation-pairwise}

-Group members can derive AEAD keys from the Group OSCORE security context ({{sec-context}}) to protect point-to-point communication between itself and any other endpoint in the group.
+A group member can derive AEAD keys from the Group OSCORE security context ({{sec-context}}) to protect point-to-point communication between itself and any other endpoint in the group.
 The same AEAD algorithm is used as in the group mode.
 The key derivation of these so-called pairwise keys follow the same construction as in Section 3.2.1 of {{RFC8613}}:

 ~~~~~~~~~~~
 Pairwise Recipient Key = HKDF(Recipient Key, Shared Secret, info, L)
 Pairwise Sender Key    = HKDF(Sender Key, Shared Secret, info, L)
 ~~~~~~~~~~~

 where:

-* The Pairwise Recipient Key is the AEAD key for receiving from endpoint X
+* The Pairwise Recipient Key is the AEAD key for receiving from endpoint X.

-* The Pairwise Sender Key is the AEAD key for sending to endpoint X
+* The Pairwise Sender Key is the AEAD key for sending to endpoint X.

 * The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its own private key and the public key of the other endpoint X.

-* The Recipient Key and the public key are from the Recipient Context of endpoint X.
+* The Recipient Key and the public key are from the Recipient Context associated to endpoint X.

 * The Sender Key and private key are from the Sender Context.